2020 EE BAFTAs: 1917 dominates with magnificent seven

 Phoenix took aim at “systemic racism” and “oppression” within the film industry in his acceptance speech.
 His words, and those of the Duke of Cambridge later, came in the wake of a diversity row prompted by the all-white line-up of acting nominees.

-Elsewhere, Renée Zellweger landed Best Actress for her portrayal of legendary Hollywood star Judy Garland in the biopic Judy.
-Her competition included her co-star Jessie Buckley who received a standing ovation on the night after performing another stirring rendition of “Glasgow” from her nominated performance in the Scottish-based drama Wild Rose.
+Her competition included her co-star Jessie Buckley, who received a standing ovation on the night after performing another stirring rendition of “Glasgow” from her nominated performance in the music-based drama Wild Rose.

-There were two wins for the Korean satire Parasite as it claimed Best Foreign Language Film and Best Original Screenplay while Taika Waititi won Best Adapted Screenplay for his work on Jojo Rabbit.
-Other triumphant films on the night included the likes of Little Women (Costume Design), Le Mans ’66 (Editing), Bombshell (Makeup & Hairstyling), Bait (Outstanding Debut by a British Writer, Director or Producer) and surprise victor Klaus (Animated Film).
+Other triumphant films on the night included the likes of Le Mans ’66 (Editing) Little Women (Costume Design), Bombshell (Makeup & Hairstyling), Bait (Outstanding Debut by a British Writer, Director or Producer) and surprise victor Klaus (Animated Film).

-The EE Rising Star Award produced a surprise winner as Top Boy and Blue Story star Michael Ward succeeded over fellow Brit Jack Lowden and American trio Awkwarfina, Kaitlyn Dever and Kelvin Harrison Jr..
+The EE Rising Star Award produced a surprise winner as Top Boy and Blue Story star Micheal Ward succeeded over fellow Brit Jack Lowden and American trio Awkwarfina, Kaitlyn Dever and Kelvin Harrison Jr..

-British actor and filmmaker Andy Serkis was was honoured with the Outstanding British Contribution to Film award for his performance-capture work as Gollum in the Lord of the Rings trilogy (2001-03), Kong in King Kong (2005), Caesar in the Planet of the Apes trilogy (2011-17) and Supreme Leader Snoke in Star Wars: The Last Jedi (2017).
+British actor and filmmaker Andy Serkis was honoured with the Outstanding British Contribution to Film award for his performance-capture work as Gollum in the Lord of the Rings trilogy (2001-03), Kong in King Kong (2005), Caesar in the Planet of the Apes trilogy (2011-17) and Supreme Leader Snoke in Star Wars: The Last Jedi (2017).

 On the subject of Star Wars, LucasFilm president Kathleen Kennedy received the BAFTA Fellowship for her producing of various films over the past forty years including the Indiana Jones series (1981-2008), E.T: The Extra Terrestrial (1982), the Back to the Future trilogy (1985-90), the Jurassic Park series (1993-2001), Schindler’s List (1993), Saving Private Ryan (1998) and of course, the recent Star Wars trilogy (2015-19).